Skip to main content

 What is Domestic Violence?

-• Emotional (name-calling, gaslighting, extreme jealousy)
+• Emotional abuse: Name-calling, gaslighting, extreme jealousy, or manipulation.

 If you or someone you know is experiencing domestic violence, please call our 24-Hour Crisis & Information Line: 303-318-9989.